-The key responsibilities of the Audit Committee are set forth in its charter, which was approved by the board and is available on the governance section of the UPS investor relations website at www.investors.ups.com.
+The key responsibilities of the Audit Committee are set forth in its charter, which was approved by the board and is available on the governance section of the UPS investor relations website at www. investors.ups.com.
 Pursuant to its charter, the Audit Committee's purposes, duties and responsibilities include:

-- · Assisting the board in discharging its responsibilities relating to the accounting, reporting and financial practices of UPS - Overseeing the accounting and financial reporting processes, including oversight of the integrity of UPS's financial statements and evaluation of major financial risks - · Having sole authority to appoint, oversee, determine the compensation of and terminate the Company's independent registered public accounting firm
+- Assisting the board in discharging its responsibilities relating to the accounting, reporting and financial practices of UPS; - Overseeing the accounting and financial reporting processes, including reviewing earnings or annual report press releases, overseeing the integrity of UPS's financial statements and evaluating major financial risks; - · Having sole authority to appoint, oversee, determine the compensation of and terminate the Company's independent registered public accounting firm; and - Monitoring the Risk Committee's oversight of the Company's enterprise risk management process.

 Management has primary responsibility for preparing UPS's financial statements and establishing effective internal control over financial reporting.
-Deloitte is responsible for auditing those financial statements and expressing an opinion on the conformity of UPS's audited financial statements with generally accepted accounting principles and on the effectiveness of UPS's internal control over financial reporting based on criteria established by the Committee of Sponsoring Organizations of the Treadway Commission.
+Deloitte is responsible for auditing those financial statements and UPS's internal control over financial reporting, and expressing an opinion on the conformity of UPS's audited financial statements with generally accepted accounting principles and on the effectiveness of UPS's internal control over financial reporting based on criteria established by the Committee of Sponsoring Organizations of the Treadway Commission.